tflowers15/wallaby-analysis-scripts/README.md

 # Documentation

+These scripts are built using Python v3.7.6 and primarily use the packages Astropy v4.0 and Photutils v1.3.0.
+The python scripts are run from the command line, e.g. "python *.py".
+Controls and settings are defined within each script.

 The procedures for downloading/measuring photometry/deriving physical quantities are described in Photometry_Cookbook_vX.pdf.
 This document also provides a step-by-step guide showing the order and settings in which each python script should be run.

 # Copyright and licence